 - The IBJJF organizes Gi or No-Gi championships all around the globe for the different colored belt competitors (white to black belts).

-Aside from that, the IBJJF was founded in 2002 by Carlson Garcie Jr., and in little time, it became the world’s biggest jiu-jitsu federation.
+Aside from that, the IBJJF was founded in 2002 by Carlson Garcie Jr., and in a short time, it became the world’s biggest jiu-jitsu federation.
 The organization has an impeccable rule system, thanks to adopting the rule set used by the Confederação Brasileira de Jiu-Jitsu (CBJJ).

 Despite its excellent rule set, IBJJF is known for being inconsistent and strict with its regulations.
-So, read through its jiu-jitsu rules meticulously if you’re looking to compete.
+So, read its jiu-jitsu rules meticulously if you want to compete.

 Some of the most famous Brazilian jiu-jitsu tournaments hosted by the IBJJF include: